History of Markham Sunrise

 We are strong supporters of our Markham-Stouffville Hospital and local organizations that help the elderly, the infirm, the functionally disabled, and the families and youth of our community.

-We strive to make "community" an important part of Markham's social fabric by the organization of local events such as the Markham Santa Claus Parade and Markham Rotary Ribfest.
+We strive to make "community" an important part of Markham's social fabric by the organization of local events such as the Markham Santa Claus Parade , the xmas tree of remembrance and our annual comedy night fundraiser.

 In co-operation with other Rotary Clubs worldwide, we regularly assist third world countries by providing much needed services, the most prominent being the PolioPlus Program that, since 1985, has had as its goal the global eradication of Polio.

-In 2018, our charity of choice was the Markham Stouffville Hospital, in support of their Dr. Bear Program.
-The Dr. Bear Program is a surgical pre-admission program, to provide psychological preparation and support to reduce the stress associated with hospitalization and surgery for children.
+We have supported youth in recent years including support for we 360 kids and the Markham Stouffville Hospital Dr. Bear Program, a surgical pre-admission program, to provide psychological preparation and support to reduce the stress associated with hospitalization and surgery for children..

 In April 2020 in the early days of Covid, in partnership with Canadians Care Collective, we raised almost $100,000 to deliver meals to hospitals and long term care facilities while supporting local restaurants struggling with the lockdown.